LanreSam/Javascript-projects/README.md

 # Javascript-projects
-This repository consists of all my javascript projects.
+This repository consists of some of my javascript projects.

 ## 1-Color-Flipper